Best U.S. Dollar Credit Cards In Canada For 2026

 American banks typically require applicants to have a Social Security Number (SSN), which is similar to a Canadian Social Insurance Number (SIN), or an Individual Taxpayer Identification Number (ITIN).
 You'll also need a U.S. mailing address.

-Credit card companies also sometimes require you to have a bank account from a U.S.-based institution, simply to make payments easier.
+Credit card companies also sometimes require you to have a bank account from a U.S.-based institution to make payments more manageable.

 If you decide a U.S. credit card is right for you, taking these steps can make the process a bit easier: